-The correct pack pressure time is easy to determine on the injection molding machine.
-Several different pack times are set 0 to 1.0 second apart, depending on the required resolution, and the resultant moldings weighed on a laboratory balance after removing the runner and sprue.
+The correct pack pressure time, by the maximum shot weight method, is easy to determine on the injection molding machine.
+Several different pack times are set 0.5 to 1.0 second apart, depending on the required resolution, and the resultant moldings weighed on a laboratory balance after removing the runner and sprue.
 The optimum pack pressure time will be in the region where there is no longer any change in the weight of molded parts.
-This pre-supposes that the sprue, runner, and gate have been correctly positioned and designed.
+This pre-supposes that the gate has been correctly positioned and designed.